azriel91/peace/doc/src/ideas.md

 * internet connection drops.
 * machine loses power.

-In the last case, we cannot safely write state to disk, so a `StateCurrent` discover is needed to bring `StatesSaved` up to date.
+In the last case, we cannot safely write state to disk, so a `StateCurrent` discover is needed to bring `StatesCurrentStored` up to date.
 However, the previous two cases, it is possible for `Item`s to return `State` that has been partially ensured, without making any further outgoing calls -- i.e. infer `StatesEnsured` based on the successful writes so far.

 Note that this places a burden on the `Item` implementor to return the partial state ensured (which may conflict with keeping the `State` simple), as well as make the `ApplyFns::exec` return value more complex.